prasadhcms/geminicli-anyllm/docs/cli/configuration.md

   - Specifies the default Gemini model to use.
   - Overrides the hardcoded default
   - Example: `export GEMINI_MODEL="gemini-2.5-flash"`

+### Multi-LLM Provider Configuration

+This fork of the Gemini CLI supports multiple LLM providers through environment variables.
+To switch between providers, set the following environment variables:

+- **`LLM_API_URL`**:
+  - The API endpoint URL for your chosen LLM provider.
+  - Example for OpenAI: `export LLM_API_URL="https://api.openai.com/v1/chat/completions"`
+  - Example for Google Gemini: `export LLM_API_URL="https://generativelanguage.googleapis.com/v1beta/models/gemini-pro:generateContent"`
+  - Example for OpenRouter: `export LLM_API_URL="https://openrouter.ai/api/v1/chat/completions"`
+  - Example for local LLM: `export LLM_API_URL="http://localhost:8080/v1/chat/completions"`

+- **`LLM_API_KEY`**:
+  - The API key for your chosen LLM provider.
+  - Example: `export LLM_API_KEY="your-api-key-here"`

+- **`LLM_MODEL`**:
+  - The model name to use with your chosen LLM provider.
+  - Example for OpenAI: `export LLM_MODEL="gpt-3.5-turbo"`
+  - Example for Google Gemini: `export LLM_MODEL="gemini-pro"`
+  - Example for OpenRouter: `export LLM_MODEL="openai/gpt-3.5-turbo"`

+When these three environment variables are set, the CLI will use the specified LLM provider instead of the default Google Gemini API.
+If any of these variables are missing, the CLI will fall back to the original Google Gemini configuration using `GEMINI_API_KEY`, `GEMINI_MODEL`, etc.
 - **`GOOGLE_API_KEY`**:
   - Your Google Cloud API key.
   - Required for using Vertex AI in express mode.